medavidallsop/internal-tags/readme.txt

 == Screenshots ==

-1. Interal tags displayed on the posts list
+1. Internal tags displayed on the posts list
 2. Adding an internal tag
 3. Editing an internal tag
 4. Set an internal tag on a post